My Early Recovery Tips

 I sat down this morning and wrote the most important things I did in early recovery.
 Everyone is different, so you might not need or want all that I have laid out, just take what you need and leave the rest!

 I got Connected.
 When I first realized I was addicted to sugar I felt very alone.
-To my knowledge I was the only 30-something woman who would eat candy out of her purse at her kid’s baseball practice!
+To my knowledge I was the only Mom I knew who would eat candy out of her purse at her kid’s baseball practice!
 No one in my immediate friend group seemed to be in my situation, so I went online and found out very quickly that I was not alone.
 There are so many smart and competent people all over the world who struggle with sugar and processed food addiction.

 I created a Facebook group to connect with Christians who struggle with sugar and food addiction.
 This is a dedicated Christian Support Group but anyone is welcome!
 The tools and motivational tips we discuss are not exclusive to the Christian faith and can be helpful for everyone.

-I channeled all my desperation into researching what I was experiencing.
-I read about what was happening in my body to make me insulin resistant (eeek!) and how damaging sugar and processed foods were to my delicate hormonal system and brain.
 I also read about how the food giants are exploiting our health for their profit.
 It turns out we are addicted on purpose!
 The food industry has hooked us!
-If you read these books you will start to see sugar and processed food for what it is, and it will give you the impetus to make some hard changes.
+If you read these books you will start to see sugar and processed food for what it is, and it will give you the power you need to make some hard changes.

 Fat Chance: Beating The Odds Against Sugar, Processed-Foods, Obesity and Disease by Robert Lustig